Sumer (or Sumeria or Shin'Ar) was an

 "God (Elohim) said: Let us make man in our own image."

-"The Creation of Man" by Michaelangelo (at the Sistine Chapel).
+"The Creation of Adam", by Michaelangelo Buonarroti

 This message also echoes throughout Greek mythology, where it is stated that man was created in the image of the "gods", and the section of the early Sumerian epic of creation: the "Enûma Eliš", in which the "gods" did create mankind (ch.
 6:4).

 In his work: "Yad ha-Chazakah: Yesodei ha-Torah", the medieval philospher Moses Maimonides (1135-1204) counts ten ranks of angels in the Jewish angelic hierarchy.
 Here the "Elohim" - translated as: "Godly beings" - are ranked at nr.7, below the "Malakhim" (messengers, angels) and above "Bene Elohim": "Sons of Godly beings" (the "sons of God" who were mentioned in the Old Testament from the Bible).
 The hierarchy is described as following:

 Hashmallim ("Electric Ones / Glowing Ones / Amber Ones")

 Elohim ("Godly Beings")